aws/karpenter-provider-aws/designs/odcr.md

 ## Goals
 - Support associating ODCR to EC2NodeClass
-- Define Karpenter's behavior when interacting launching nodes into Capacity Reservation
+- Define Karpenter's behavior when launching nodes into Capacity Reservation
 - Define Karpenter's behavior when encountering errors when attempting to launch nodes into Capacity Reservation
 - Define Karpenter's behavior when capacity reservation is changed